Cold Calling: Definition, Tips, and Best Practices

 Cold calling also builds human connection faster than any digital channel.
 A real conversation creates rapport that text on a screen cannot.
 When your inbound leads dry up, cold calling fills the pipeline.

 Yes, most cold calls fail.
 But the ones that work compound with volume and skill.
-Reps who make consistent calls and book meetings generate more pipeline than those sending mass emails that get ignored.
+In ZoomInfo's experience working with 35,000+ B2B sales teams, reps who combine consistent calling with verified direct-dial data generate more pipeline than those relying solely on email outreach.

 Why cold calling still delivers results: